gshipley/enterprise_training/AdminTraining.md

 	# hostname node.example.com

 Verify that the hostname was set correctly by running the hostname command.
-If the hostname was set correclty, you should *node.example.com* as the output of the hostname command.
+If the hostname was set correctly, you should *node.example.com* as the output of the hostname command.

 	# hostname